DPDK/dpdk/doc/guides/nics/mlx4.rst

 #.
 To minimize overhead of searching Memory Regions:

-   - '--socket-mem' is recommended to pin memory by predictable amount.
+   - '--numa-mem' is recommended to pin memory by predictable amount.
    - Configure per-lcore cache when creating Mempools for packet buffer.
    - Refrain from dynamically allocating/freeing memory in run-time.